lukpazera/modox/README.md

 # modox
 Modox is a Python package that consists of a collection of modules with utility classes and functions that enhance Python API in MODO.
-I've been writing this package as part of my Auto Character System development effort and thought it might be useful resource for MODO community.
+I've been writing this package as part of my **Auto Character System 3** development effort and thought it might be useful resource for MODO community.

 #### MODOX IS NOT DEVELOPED AS GENERAL PURPOSE LIBRARY.
-I AM PUBLISHING IT FOR EDUCATIONAL PURPOSES ONLY.
+I AM PUBLISHING IT FOR EDUCATIONAL PURPOSES MAINLY.

 ### IMPORTANT NOTES

   * You can copy/paste classes and functions published in this repository to your own projects.

-  * I DO NOT RECOMMEND using this library directly within your MODO kit.
-I am using modox as-is within ACS3.
-If you use modox as-is in your own project and want to use ACS3 - you will get a conflict.
+  * I do not recommend this but if you want to use `modox` as-is you need to change the name of the package (rename `modox` folder to something different, for example `modoextra`).
+The reason is that I am using `modox` as-is within ACS3.
+If you use `modox` as-is in your own project and want to use ACS3 - you will get a conflict.

   * I DO NOT SUPPORT this library.

   * I DO NOT GUARANTEE backwards compatibility with any subsequent updates to this codebase.
 As mentioned above, I develop modox as part of ACS3 so I update/refactor/change it in any way I see fit for further ACS3 development.